What Are Sewer Pipes?

 It was widely used in the 1860s until the 1970s, after which it was replaced with PVC pipes to supply water and ABS pipes for drainage-waste-vent (DWV) uses.

 Orangeburg sewer pipe, sometimes referred to as the fiber conduit pipe, is currently not used.
 It is instead used in a collapsed state during construction.
-The main advantage of these sewer pipes is that it is a water-resistant pipe.
+The main advantage of these sewer pipes is that it is a water-resistant pipes.

 In the plumbing system, plumbers tend to prefer this kind of pipe since it is easy to transport due to its lightweight.
 Also, these pipes can be cut to any size using a standard wood saw.

 5. Concrete Pipes